cuuupid/subtle-asian-dating-generator/README.md

 - Keras, numPy, TQDM, markovify (use Anaconda Python, and `pip install tqdm markovify` for the others)
 - Jupyter (cums with Anaconda Python)
 - decent boba tea
+- for the website/server you'll also need Sanic and Sanic CORS (`pip install sanic sanic-cors`)

 ## Scraping the data